Want in on billions of dollars of holiday online sales? Of course, you do!

 Or for smaller stores not wanting big CRM tool investments, you can add free Facebook Chat apps to ensure your customers can always get a hold of you.
 That’s a small price to pay for a smooth holiday season!

 4. Do a Load Test

-Load testing is a way of ensuring that certain areas of your site will handle sudden influx of excess store traffic.
-You will want to check your site speed, payment gateways, product pages and checkouts performs at their peak when traffic is pushed.
+Load testing is a way of ensuring that certain areas of your site will handle a sudden influx of excess store traffic.
+You will want to check your site speed, payment gateways, product pages and checkouts perform at their peak when traffic is pushed.
 This is particularly important for newer small businesses who are facing their first Christmas.
 Some tools you can use to check this include LoadImpact and Pingdom.